vivbitra/Getting-and-cleaning-data-project/CodeBook.md

 After setting the source directory for the files, read into tables the data located in
-1. Import the data from test and train files features.txt - features activity_labels.txt -   activitylabels
+1. Import the data from test and train files
+i.  features.txt - features
+ii.  activity_labels.txt -   activitylabels
-subject_train.txt  -   subjecttrain
+iii.  subject_train.txt  -   subjecttrain
-x_train.txt    -   xtrain
+iv.  x_train.txt    -   xtrain
-y_train.txt   -   ytrain
+v.   y_train.txt   -   ytrain
-subject_test.txt   - subjecttest
+vi.  subject_test.txt   - subjecttest
-x_test.txt   -   xtest
+vii  x_test.txt   -   xtest
-y_test.txt  -    ytest
+vii  y_test.txt  -    ytest
 Assign column names and merge to create one data set.

 Section 2.
 Extract only the measurements on the mean and standard deviation for each measurement.